Understanding Expert Structures on Minimax Parameter Estimation in Contaminated Mixture of Experts: INTRODUCTION

 \textbf{Challenges.} There are two fundamental challenges arising from the dependence of ground-truth parameters $\lambdas$ and $G_*$ on the sample size $n$:

-\emph{(i) Prompt vanishing.} The mixing proportion $\lambdas$ may converge to zero as $n\to\infty$, making the prompt disappear from the contaminated MoE model~\eqref{eq:deviated-model}.
+\emph{(i) Prompt vanishing.} The mixing proportion $\lambdas$ may converge to zero as $n$ goes to infinity, making the prompt disappear from the contaminated MoE model~\eqref{eq:deviated-model}.
 Consequently, the prompt's effects on fine-tuning the pre-trained model would become minor.
-Thus, it would be difficult to determine the convergence rates of estimation for the prompt parameters $G_*$.
+Thus, it would be difficult to characterize the convergence behavior of estimation for the prompt parameters $G_*$.

-\emph{(ii) Prompt merging.} When $f_0$ belongs to the family of Gaussian densities and the two expert functions $\varphi$ and $\sigma$ are identical, that is, $\varphi=\sigma$, if the prompt parameters $G_*$ converge to those of the pre-trained model $G_0$ as $n\to\infty$, then the prompt in equation~\eqref{eq:deviated-model} will merge into the pre-trained model.
+\emph{(ii) Prompt merging.} When $f_0$ belongs to the family of Gaussian densities and the two expert functions $\varphi$ and $\sigma$ are identical, that is, $\varphi=\sigma$, if the prompt parameters $G_*$ converge to those of the pre-trained model $G_0$ as $n$ goes to infinity, then the prompt in equation~\eqref{eq:deviated-model} will merge into the pre-trained model.
 This phenomenon not only hinders the ability of the contaminated MoE to learn downstream tasks but also induces several obstacles in capturing the convergence behavior of estimation for the mixing proportion $\lambdas$.

 \textbf{Contributions.} To address these challenges, we consider various structures of the expert functions $\varphi$ and $\sigma$ (whether they are linear or non-linear) and different families of the pre-trained model $f_0$ (whether it belongs to the Gaussian density family).
 Our contributions are three-fold and can be summarized as follows: